 If you have a scavenging spirit and want to try out hunting for truffles yourself, Tuscany has an impressive selection of designated tours.
 Truffle Hunter operates several different walking tours, including one particularly luxurious day that lets you enjoy the fruits of your labour with a nice Chianti afterwards.
 There’s no shortage of fancy truffle recipes, but try the delicate simplicity of tajarin: egg ribbon pasta with butter and truffles.

 Those who prefer letting someone else do the hard work should head to the Osteria Le Logge in Siena.
 Sit on the ground floor of the restaurant to really soak up the atmosphere and prepare to be amazed by the culinary brilliance.
-You won’t want to travel far after a meal like that, but fortunately one of our most beautiful luxury villas in Tuscany happens to be just ten minutes away: Villa Cecamore, the perfect base for all your truffle-hunting travels.
+You won’t want to travel far after a meal like that, but fortunately one of our most beautiful luxury villas in Tuscany happens to be just ten minutes away!

 For more foodie travel inspiration check our other Yummy Food articles.Photo credit: Image via cumidanciki on Flickr.
 Image has been edited.